Book a Philadelphia Phillies luxury suite today at the Citizens Bank Park!

 The city of brotherly love had been snake bitten when it came to championships.
 There hadn’t been a title won in professional Philadelphia sports since the 1983 76ers.
 Dejected fans had become accustomed to heartbreak when it came to their local sports teams.
 That all changed, however, when the Philadelphia Phillies lifted up the city in 2008 with a World Series victory that brought the city to its feet.

 Citizens Bank Park was the scene for the 2008 Fall Classic as the Fightin’ Phils knocked out the Tampa Bay Rays to bring a World Series title to Philadelphia for the first time since 1980.
 The stars of this team, including Cole Hamels, Ryan Howard, Chase Utley, and Jimmy Rollins would permanently etch their names in Phillies lore alongside heroes of the past like Mike Schmidt, Pete Rose, and Steve Carlton from the 1980 championship team.

 Following the 2008 season the Phillies made another run at the World Series in 2009 only to fall to the New York Yankees.
 Another few great seasons followed but, as with all teams, they eventually had to start over.
-The star players have exited the team, leaving current manager Pete Mackanin to help rebuild this squad into a contender again.
+The familiar star players have all exited the team, leaving current manager Gabe Kapler to help rebuild this squad into a contender again.

 General Manager Matt Klentak is sure to make other moves along the way as his club looks to make improvements and compete in the NL East for the chance to taste the postseason again.

 Among the most loved players in Philadelphia history are Mike Schmidt, Steve Carlton, Richie Ashburn, Chase Utley, Robin Roberts, Jimmy Rollins, Pete Rose, and Larry Bowa.
 For more information about the Philadelphia Phillies click here.